 A dental bridge must be brushed and flossed with special attention, especially around the hard-to-reach gum line areas.
 If bridges are not cared for properly, extensive decay and disease can result.

 How Long Does it Take to Get a Dental Bridge?

 Our dentist typically completes a bridge treatment in 2 appointments spaced 2-3 weeks apart.
 A temporary bridge is placed between appointments.
 A third appointment may be necessary if the gums require shaping or other treatments.

 How Long Will a Dental Bridge Last?

-When done properly and cared for with good hygiene at home, bridges can last for many decades!
+When completed properly and cared for with appropriate hygiene at home, bridges can last for decades!

-The cost of a bridge is very dependent on insurance coverage, and how large the bridge is.
-It is usually more expensive than a partial denture, but often slightly less expensive than a dental implant.
+The cost of a bridge depends on insurance coverage and how large the bridge is.
+It is usually more expensive than a partial denture but often slightly less expensive than a dental implant.